PLANNING YOUR TRIP

 ➜ Can I add an extra driver?
 What does it cost?

 Yes!
 We don‘t charge for extra drivers.
 As long as everyone driving is over 21 years old.

 ➜ What is the minimum / maximum rental period?

 Minimum 3 days, Maximum is the rest of your life.

 ➜ How do I pay?

 We accept payment via credit card.
 You can pay cash on arrival, but we will need to take a 25% deposit first.
-Let us know in the comment section of your reservation if you‘re paying 25% deposit on the card and cash on arrival.
+Let us know in the comment section of your reservation if you‘re paying 25% deposit on the card or cash upon arrival.

 ➜ Is it safe to pay with my credit card through your website?